RacsoRhodes/voidfill/readme.txt

 		If you later tunnel through a filled in cavern, you will recognize it by the Inert Crystals, which when dug will drop default:obsidian_shard.

+		If you need to remove Inert Crystals, you can make a Revoider that can be placed on an Inert Crystal where it will expand out decaying all connected Inert Crystals to air.

 	2.2 Intended Purpose